Trauma and Traumatic Stress

 *ASD Treatment Recommendations

-1) Cognitive Behavior Therapy (e.g., TF-CBT), which entails education, exposure and reframing stuck points related to the trauma.
+• which entails education, exposure and reframing stuck points related to the trauma through the use of a trauma narrative.

 *CPT info

-3) Cognitive Therapy (CT), which involves examining how your evaluations of your past traumatic experience continue to cause you to feel unsafe, and then modifying your thought patterns accordingly;
+• This involves examining how your evaluations of your past traumatic experience continue to cause you to feel unsafe, and then modifying your thought patterns accordingly.

-1) EMDR (see EMDR Institute for more information about this treatment.)
-The APA currently recognizes EMDR as an effective treatment and is interested in additional research to support a strong recommendation for this form of therapy. *
+• The APA currently conditionally recommends EMDR as an effective treatment and is interested in additional research to support a strong recommendation for this form of therapy. *

 *EMDR Recommendations